Meta Launched Anti-TikTok Campaigns and Faces Lawsuits Over Facebook Ads

 Currently, participants of the class action lawsuit are claiming that Facebook had lied to them and others about the potential reach of their ads.
 They believe the company had manipulated the "Potential Reach" tool to show inflated numbers.

-So, on March 29th, 2022, US District Judge James Donato in San Francisco allowed millions of people and businesses to sue Meta if they had paid for ads on Facebook or Instagram since August 15th, 2014.
+On March 29th, 2022, US District Judge James Donato in San Francisco allowed millions of people and businesses to sue Meta if they paid for Facebook or Instagram ads since August 15th, 2014.

 That's almost ten years ago!